tristenwallace/pollify/docs/dependencies.md

 The root package.json primarily contains development tools and configurations that are applicable across the entire project.
 These tools ensure consistency in coding style and aid in the development process.

+### Root Dependencies

+- **concurrently:** Used to run multiple commands concurrently, such as the front-end and back-end servers.

 ### Root DevDependencies

 - **@babel/plugin-proposal-private-property-in-object:** Allows Babel to compile private properties in objects which are part of the latest ECMAScript features.